TEAMuP-dev/pyharp/README.md

      ```

 ---
-Here are a few tips and best practices when dealing with HuggingFace Spaces:
+Here are a few tips and best practices when dealing with Hugging Face Spaces:
 - Spaces operate based off of the files in the `main` branch
-- An [access token](https://huggingface.co/docs/hub/security-tokens) may be required to push commits to HuggingFace Spaces
+- An [access token](https://huggingface.co/docs/hub/security-tokens) may be required to push commits to Hugging Face Spaces
 - A `.gitignore` file should be added to maintain repository orderliness (_e.g._, to ignore `_outputs`)
 - Pin versions for `numpy` (_e.g._, `<2`), `torch` (_e.g._, `==2.2.2`), and `torchaudio` (_e.g._, `==2.2.2`) to avoid unexpected build issues caused by the latest versions of these packages

-For more information, please refer to the offical document from Hugging Face about [Spaces](https://huggingface.co/docs/hub/spaces).
+For more information, please refer to the official documentation from Hugging Face about [Spaces](https://huggingface.co/docs/hub/spaces).

 ## Self-Hosted Endpoints
 Spaces are the quickest way to publish an app, but they cap the hardware you can use and require the model and its weights to be uploaded to Hugging Face.
 When you already have a GPU machine — a lab workstation or a compute node — you can host the app there instead and reach it from HARP over an SSH tunnel, keeping private weights and audio on your own hardware.
 This is also the setup that best showcases what HARP is for: heavy processing on remote compute, driven from a DAW on your laptop.

 1. **Load the model once, outside `process_fn`.**

-   Anything expensive belongs at module scope so that it is built when the app starts rather than on every request.
-Our [MIDI synthesizer](examples/midi_synthesizer) example does this with its soundfont, and a real model would be moved onto the GPU in the same place:
+   As described under [Pre-Trained Models](#pre-trained-models), anything expensive belongs at module scope.
+On a GPU machine this is where the weights are moved onto the device:

    ```python
    model = MyModel.from_pretrained(...).to("cuda")